codacy/docs/docs/coverage-reporter/index.md

 ## 4. Enabling the Git provider integration {: id="enabling-git-provider-integration"}

-After validating that the coverage setup is complete, Codacy recommends that you enable the integration with your Git provider to obtain the coverage status and summaries directly on pull requests.
+After validating that the coverage setup is complete, we recommend that you enable the integration with your Git provider to obtain the coverage status and summaries directly on pull requests.

 ![Coverage summary on GitHub](../repositories-configure/integrations/images/github-integration-coverage-summary.png)